 If you have a substantial comment, feedback, a critique or additional information related to a paper recently published in a JMIR journal, we encourage you to submit a short letter to the editor.
 You also use the letter submission workflow to submit a reply to a letter, if you are the author of an article and we send you a letter critiquing your paper.
 We may publish the letter and the reply of the author.
 We will not invite the author of the original letter to reply to the reply, to avoid an endless back and forth.
 Letters as well as replies to letters should be short and succinct.

-This is done using the regular submission system.
+A letter submission is done using the regular submission system.
 As "section" choose "Letter to the Editor" from the drop-down list in the submission process.

 The letter should be no more than 500 words, and should have 1-5 references, where the first one should cite the JMIR paper you are commenting on.

-Letters must comment on a previously published JMIR paper (usually not older than 6 months) and must contain important additional information or critical questions adding value to the understanding of the published paper.
+Letters must comment on a previously published JMIR article (usually not older than 6 months*) and must contain important additional information or critical questions adding value to the understanding of the published paper.
 We do not allow brief research reports as letter, please submit a brief original paper instead (APFs apply).

 *While the article the letter is referring to should usually not be older than 6 months, we will consider letters that comment on important issues threatening the validity of a paper (we will ask the author to respond).